Shubham9088/openCartUIAutomation/README.md

 # **OpenCart UI Automation**

-This project automates the UI testing of the OpenCart e-commerce platform using Selenium WebDriver with Java.
-It leverages TestNG for test execution, integrates reporting tools like Allure and ExtentReports, and supports parallel test execution using Selenium Grid.
+This project automates UI testing for the OpenCart e-commerce platform using Selenium WebDriver with Java.
+It leverages TestNG for test execution and supports data-driven testing by reading test data from Excel files.

+**Key features include:**

+* Parallel test execution using Selenium Grid
+* Logging with Log4j, including saving logs to file
+* Custom TestNG Listeners for retrying failed tests and capturing screenshots on failures
+* Integration with Allure and ExtentReports for detailed reporting

 ## **Tech Stack**